 Treatment of HIV using Modern Combined Therapy

-When treating HIV using modern treatment, a common method is to use a combination of various HIV medicines to make it difficult for the virus to resist drugs.
+When treating HIV using the modern treatment, a common method is to use a combination of various HIV medicines to make it difficult for the virus to resist drugs.
 The virus is known to change how the genetic material is composed; so, it is possible that some types of the virus can develop the ability to resist some drugs.
 To avoid this, modern medicine takes the approach of using different drugs simultaneously.

 This treatment strategy is known as ‘’HAART’’ (Highly Active Anti-Retroviral Therapy) or triple therapy.
-For this strategy, two different nucleoside analogues and one protease inhibitor are used.
+For this strategy, two different nucleoside analogs and one protease inhibitor are used.
 The amount of the virus in the blood determines the type of drug and the dosage of the drug to be used.
 You should, however, note that even though the level of the virus after using the drugs may be low, the infected person will still be able to infect other people and test positive for a rapid test for HIV.

 Some Common Side Effects of HIV Treatment